-I always advice first time travellers to start with the South of India, because, generally speaking, I find the South of India a lot easier, cleaner and safer to travel in and a real gem and highlight of South India is Kerala.
+I always advice first time travellers to start with the South of India, because, generally speaking, I find backpacking South India a lot easier, cleaner and safer to travel in and a real gem and highlight of South India is Kerala!

 Whilst all the colour and exoticness of India is found here in this tropical state also known as ‘God’s own Country,’ Kerala is different from the rest of India and backpacking Kerala is a cleaner, less hassled, and laid back affair – a perfect, easy introduction to Incredible India.

 10 Reasons to Backpack Kerala

 - Explore the multicultural history of Fort Cochin

 - Enjoy the views and refreshing breeze at a hill station

 - Embrace Ayurveda

 For most travellers the historic, atmospheric and multicultural port of Fort Cochin is the gateway to backpacking Kerala and the colourful, old streets of Fort Cochin and Jew Town are a delight to explore.